 Assemble the 1×6 side panels using 1-1/4″ pocket hole screws.
 Use glue to really get a solid bond.

 After joining the 1×6’s together, attach the top and bottom 2×2’s to the panel and then attach the side 2×2’s.
 I used a combination of the Kreg Face Clamp and the HART Quicktight C-Clamp to clamp together the different sized pieces during assembly.

-Next assemble the back of the nightstand, which is exactly like the side assemblies you just made except it doesn’t have 2×2’s on the left and right.
+Next assemble the back of the DIY nightstand, which is exactly like the side assemblies you just made except it doesn’t have 2×2’s on the left and right.

 The last major assembly to build and attach is the top.
 It uses (3) 16-1/2″ 1×6’s with only 16-1/2″ 2×2 frame on what will be the front of the panel.